nemohan/doc/other/git/10 高级主题/4 Git Hooks.md

 The built-in sample scripts are very useful references, as they document the parameters that are passed in to each hook (they vary from hook to hook).

-### Scripting Languages
+### <font color="green">Scripting Languages</font>

-The built-in scripts are mostly shell and PERL scripts, but you can use any scripting language you like as long as it can be run as an executable.
+<font color="green">The built-in scripts are mostly shell and PERL scripts, but you can use any scripting language you like as long as it can be run as an executable.
 The shebang line (`#!/bin/sh`) in each script defines how your file should be interpreted.
-So, to use a different language, all you have to do is change it to the path of your interpreter.
+So, to use a different language, all you have to do is change it to the path of your interpreter.</font>

 For instance, we can write an executable Python script in the `prepare-commit-msg` file instead of using shell commands.
 The following hook will do the same thing as the shell script in the previous section.